kopia/kopia/site/content/docs/Best Backup App/_index.md

 Make sure to learn about [all of Kopia's features](../features) before you read this comparison to other software!

-## How Does Kopia Compare to Other Backup Software?
+## How Do Kopia Features Compare to Other Backup Software?

 _All of the features comparisons below are based on the official released versions of each software as of July 1, 2022.
 If you see any errors, please correct them._